Amelia Island, St. Augustine & Jacksonville

 Day 1 – Arrive Amelia Island Plantation

-Today, you arrive at our favorite hotel in Northeast Florida, the Amelia Island Plantation Resort for a four night stay.
-Enjoy luxurious oceanfront accommodations, world-class resort pools, championship golf, full-service spa, endless dining options and activities.
+Today, you arrive at Amelia Island in Northeast Florida for a four night stay.
 Dinner is included at a resort restaurant.
 (D)

 Day 2 – Amelia Island – Kingsley Plantation – Fernandina Beach